Atticus29/pcc_biology_112/syllabus.md

 #### Late Assignments
 All assignments are due at the _beginning of class_ on the due date unless otherwise noted.
 If you turn materials in late in class, even if you are just tardy or forgot to turn it in, they will be marked down as if they are a day late.
 Late assignments will be marked down 10% each **day** after the due date.
 Late assignments will not be accepted beyond 1 week of their due date.
 You are encouraged to turn in late work electronically if that expedites the process (photos are usually acceptable).

-No late online online assignments will be accepted.
+No late online assignments will be accepted.
 If you have computer problems, you must contact me before the due date.
 Note that computers are available on campus.

 No materials will be accepted after the last day of class (i.e., no materials will be accepted during finals week).

 #### Missed labs
-If you miss a lab, I will accept the postlab that was due the day you missed during the next week at the beginning of class without penalty.
+If you miss a lab, I will accept the postlab that was due the day you missed during the next week's lab at the beginning of class without penalty.
 All other late postlabs follow the late assignment policy described above.

-If you do not attend a lab (TODO both Monday and Wednesday), you cannot receive credit for that lab’s postlab assignment.
+If you do not attend a lab, you cannot receive credit for that lab’s postlab assignment.

 Make up quizzes for absences are never allowed.